Shore House at the Del Review: Insider Tips, Room Guide & How to Book VIP

 What I love

-• Residential-style comfort: Villas feature kitchens, washer/dryers, indoor fireplaces, and furnished balconies or terraces.
+• Residential-style comfort: Villas feature kitchens, in-unit washers and dryers, and indoor fireplaces; most also have furnished balconies or terraces.
 Standard guestrooms have private verandas.

 • Ideal for families and groups: Spacious multi-bedroom residences accommodate larger families comfortably.